wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

 The followed event possible is :

  * Dial: When you received a call (the user phone ringing)
- * Link: When you answer a call
- * Unlink: When the call is unlink
- * Agent linked: When an agent answer to a call
+ * Link: When a user or agent answers a call
- * Agent unlinked: When an agent hangup the call
+ * Unlink: When a user or agent hangup a call
  * Incoming DID: Received a call in a DID
  * Outgoing Call: Made an outgoing call
  * Hangup: Hangup the call